MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticlesIntroduction.md

 The array syntax allows for more than one effect to be triggered on state entry.

-An example is the Blaze's flame-up effect in it's animation controller.
+An example is the Blaze's flame-up effect in its animation controller.
 This animation controller has two states, "default" and "flaming".
 It transitions between the two via the "query.is_charged" entity flag check.
 When in the "flaming" state, the "charged_flames" effect is started (with no locator or initialization Molang expression), and is terminated when the state exits.

 ```json